 Outreach opportunities, downloadable resources, field trips, video content, and more.

-More than ever, Native Americans are striving to improve education opportunities for their children and for generations to come, particularly in scientific fields where their voices are not being heard.
-Lowell Observatory’s Native American Astronomy Outreach Program (NAAOP) has been working to enhance STEM education in Native classrooms since its founding by Lowell astronomers Dr. Amanda Bosh and Dr. Deidre Hunter more than 25 years ago.
+More than ever, Native Americans are striving to improve education opportunities for their children and for generations to come, particularly in scientific fields in which their voices are not being heard.
+Lowell Observatory’s Native American Astronomy Outreach Program (NAAOP) has been working to enhance STEM education in Native classrooms since its founding by Lowell astronomers Dr. Deidre Hunter and Dr. Amanda Bosh more than 25 years ago.

 Check out some of our new in-home science challenges for kids.
 Follow along with these DIY videos for some hands-on educational fun!